soundpress/RulesOfNYC/docs/c06/index.rst

 (a)  Sampling and analysis shall be performed by:

-   (1) a third party who is contracted by the building owner, holds a current NYSDOL asbestos handling license, and is completely independent of all parties involved in the asbestos project.
+   (1) A third party who is contracted by the building owner, holds a current NYSDOL asbestos handling license, and is completely independent of all parties involved in the asbestos project.
 The third party who conducts air sampling on an asbestos project shall not be a subcontractor of the abatement contractor, and shall not have any business, personal, or other relationship with the abatement contractor.
 The building owner shall select and hire the air monitoring firm without recommendation or reference from the abatement contractor.
 It shall be a violation of this subsection, chargeable against the abatement contractor, the air monitoring firm, and the building owner, for an air monitoring firm to conduct air monitoring on an asbestos project where there is a business or personal relationship between the abatement contractor and the air monitoring firm.
 It shall be considered prima facie evidence of a business or personal relationship between an abatement contractor and an air monitoring firm when the same firm performs air monitoring on all or virtually all of a given abatement contractor's projects.
 The person who conducts sampling shall be currently certified as a New York State Asbestos Project Air Sampling Technician when performing air sampling.
-Failure to produce the certificate upon request shall be a violation chargeable against the individual conducting the sampling; or
+Failure to have a valid certification based either on office records or upon request shall be a violation chargeable against the individual conducting the sampling; or

    (2) Sampling and analysis staff which may not be independent of the building owner but are independent of the abatement contractor involved in the asbestos project, but only if such staff: